krosenfeld/cs109/README.md

 cs109
 =====
-This repository contains work for CS109 "Data Science" (cs109.org) which I worked on as independent study using the poseter videos and resources from the class taught fall, 2013.
+This repository contains work for CS109 "Data Science" (cs109.org) which I worked on as an independent study using the posted videos and resources from the class taught fall, 2013.